kenanjahicc/learning-app-issues/README.md

 - Messaging: it will enable communication between professors and students
 - Login/Register functionality: provides functions for new and old users.
 - Social Media Integration: Integrating social media features into TeachMe, such as the ability to share professor profiles or lesson materials, that help students build a community of learners and educators.
+- Support: Users can reach out to admins and report any issues they have encountered as well as ask for assistance and help.
+The support page will have a contact form along with a FaQ section

 ## 3. User Interface
 TeachMe includes the following pages: